 I love Italy.

-But, here you can find my Tuscany road trip (in my opinion, the road trip everyone should take once in the lifetime!) or you can read about famous Venice Carnival masks and the world-renowned Venetian Carnival in Italy.
+But, here you can find my Tuscany road trip in central Italy and my Puglia road trip in southern Italy (in my opinion, they are the must-take road trips in a lifetime!) or you can read about the famous Venice Carnival masks and the world-renowned Venetian Carnival in Italy.

 Ok, I admit, it’s easy for me to go to Italy.